Z-100/M5Stack-parkingsystem/README.md

-information regarding the current `parkingState` of its parking space, and another one doing the exact same, whilst additionally receiving the latter JSON, evaluating it and then showing _the amount of free parking spaces left_ and _an arrow indicating which of the two spaces isn't taken yet.
+information regarding the current `parkingState` of its parking space, and another one doing the exact same, whilst additionally receiving the latter JSON, evaluating it and then showing _the amount of free parking spaces left_ and _an arrow indicating which of the two spaces isn't taken yet_.

 Information by the second M5Stack might look as follows*: